 The fee for the initial appointment is £20.
-My standard fee for subsequent sessions is £40 for weekdays.
-Higher fees apply to pre-9am, evening and weekend sessions.
+My standard fee for subsequent sessions is £35 for weekdays.
+Pre-9am and evening sessions are £40 and weekend sessions are £45.

 Fees for face to face appointments are payable in cash at the start of each session.
 Fees for telephone/online counselling are payable by bank transfer immediately after the session.